 Featured Editorial

-Behind the Scenes Reveals - The Making of Monster Jam Tracks and Trucks
+Behind the Scenes Reveals | The Making of Monster Jam Tracks + Trucks

-The transformation has always amazed me, even as an adult.
-Recently headline performances were bringing music and moves to a high-tech stage bursting with flashing strobe lights and amped up instruments before the high energy audience.
-After that, the flawless routines of top notch ice skaters sliding and gliding across a showcase rink of glistening ice dazzled the crowds with their grace and technicality.
-Now, the rough and tumble destruction of the world-renowned monster trucks are prepping for another incredible pit party.
+The transformation of massive venues has always amazed me, even as an adult.
+Recently at a local venue, chart-topping headline performers were bringing rhythmic music and masterfully choreographed dance moves to a high-tech stage bursting with flashing strobe lights and amped up instruments before a high energy audience.
+Following that thrilling moment, flawless routines of top-ranked professional ice skaters were sliding and gliding across a showcase arena rink of glistening ice dazzling crowds with their grace and technicality.
+Fans roared in for a rousing, major sporting event with earsplitting team spirit echoing throughout the venue.
+The next transformation was for the rough and tumble destruction of world-renowned, larger-than-life monster trucks rolling in to prep for another unforgettable pit party.
+Here's a behind the scenes reveal of the making of Monster Jam tracks and trucks.

 I have often wondered how it is that these premier international arenas transform into completely different venues for each stellar event shining on the marquee to grace the space.
 Monster Jam race tracks require so much more craftsmanship to complete the transformation than dumping a mound of dirt around the arena.
 The talent and skill of the Monster Jam track building team includes the work of the world’s best dirt track construction professionals.
 Building a Monster Jam track in some of the most famous stadiums requires a major construction project before each and every car-crushing event.